The Portal for ArcGIS 10.8.1 setup is designed to detect and upgrade an existing installation of Portal for ArcGIS.

 - Do I need to do anything with my utility services after upgrading?

-- My portal is configured with the ArcGIS Online World Geocode Service.
+- My portal is configured with ArcGIS World Geocoding Service.
 Do I need to reconfigure after upgrading?

-After upgrading, the portal website does not display correctly or I can't log in.
+After upgrading, the portal website does not display correctly or I can't sign in.
 What's wrong?

 After upgrading, I don't see all of my items, groups, and users in my portal.
 What's going on?